The Heartland Institute: A Misinformation Factory

 International Conference on Climate Change

-In a few days, THI is organising the 16th International Conference on Climate Change (ICCC), a meeting that it describes as
+In a few days’ time, THI is organising the 16th International Conference on Climate Change (ICCC), a meeting that it describes as

 “a unique platform for rigorous, science-based discussion of climate science, energy policy, and real-world economic impacts…the ICCC brings together leading scientists, energy experts, policymakers, and thought leaders to examine the data and challenge prevailing assumptions about climate science and policy.”

-Among the 12 keynote speakers, none is a working scientist, and none has a career in climate science.
-Two (John Clauser and William Happer) are retired, octagenarian scientists.
-Clauser won the Nobel Prize for Physics for work on quantum theory but has no track record in climate science; he has published just 10 papers since the turn of the century, all of them on Bell’s theorem, the topic for which he was awarded the Nobel Prize, and none of them on the subject of climate science.
+None of the 12 keynote speakers is a working scientist.
+Two (John Clauser and William Happer) are retired, octagenarian scientists, but neither has spent their career working on climate science.
+Clauser won the Nobel Prize for Physics for work on quantum theory but has published just 10 papers since the turn of the century, all of them on Bell’s theorem, the topic for which he was awarded the Nobel Prize, and none of them on the subject of climate science.
+Popperian critical rationalism is not focussed on personalities, but on the formulation of testable hypotheses.
+Science is not synonymous with the pronouncements of scientists; rather, it is a mechanism – a process of conjecture and refutation.
+The pronouncements of a contrarian octagenarian scientist, however important their achievements in a different field, have no meaning in the context of climate science unless they are also able to formulate new testable hypotheses and to engage with the process of conjecture and refutation that constitutes the scientific method.

 Conclusions

-The problem with the critique of climate science offered by THI is not that it seeks to falsify hypotheses about climate change, but that it miscommunicates and misrepresents those hypotheses; that it misrepresents their predictions; and that it misrepresents the results of experimental tests.
-This passes from the normal process of conjecture and refutation – inductive reasoning – to one that lacks rationality and is ideologically motivated.
+The problem with the critique of climate science offered by THI is not that it seeks to falsify hypotheses about climate change (falsification is central to how science works), but that its aim is to spread confusion and misinformation about climate science and the predictions of climate models; and that it misrepresents the results of experimental tests for those models.
+This is not the objective scientific process of conjecture and refutation, but rather a subjective, non-scientific approach that is ideologically motivated.